Wissam-Sandbox/traffic-app/README.md

 ```
 yarn test
 ```
+## :office: Project Structure and Architecture
+- We follow a standard structure for React/Redux single-page JS application.
+- We call upon a small NodeJS app to serve the application in production environment.
+- The application's global state is small and dry.
+All transformations needed to compute derived data (e.g. filtering records) are extracted to selectors.
+- We use react-router package to pair the application with browser history, and a third-party middleware to sync the browser history with application state.

 ## :point_right: Assumptions
+We assume the following:
-- Remove service API returns the result set in bulk and does not handle neither pagination nor filtering.
+- The remote service API (backend) returns the result-set in one shot and does not handle neither pagination nor filtering.
-- Incoming data in properly formatted and consistent.
-The format provided in the instruction was assumed to be a mock API (contract) between the present client-side app and the remote service API.
+- Incoming data is properly formatted and consistent as per the format provided in the instructions.

 ## :rocket: Features:
 - Filter results as instructed and show total results.
 - Filter inputs change based on results.
 - Data retrieval error handling
-- Full synchronization with browser history: search params reflect in the query string portion.
+- Full synchronization with browser history: search params reflect in the query string portion for easier search sharing E.g. /search?colors[]=black&types[]=airplane
-E.g. /search?colors[]=black&types[]=airplane
-- Pagination support baked-in, with a pageSize of 5 (currently hardcoded in application state).
+- Pagination support, currently with a fixed pageSize of 5 (hardcoded in application state).
-- Internationalization/Translations
+- Internationalization/Translations Support

 ## :point_up: Short term Improvements
 - Increase code coverage